 Your booklets can drive customers to your e-commerce shop by making in-content product recommendations, including product spotlight pages, and including a page of relevant coupons for products covered in the text.
 A good booklet shouldn’t be entirely self-serving; all advice and products recommended must be sound, of course, and it shouldn’t read as an advertorial.
 If you can provide accurate and valuable content, your customers will trust your recommendations and go online to buy your products.

 7. Sticker to website marketing

-Stickers can be placed practically anywhere, from car bumpers to public bulletin boards to windows, walls, and even restroom stalls.
+Stickers can be placed practically anywhere, from car bumpers to public bulletin boards to windows, walls and backpacks.
 That means you can reach your target audience with stickers no matter where they go, and you can use those stickers to promote your website with a URL and/or QR code.

 Be creative with your sticker placement so that it has relevance to your customers, or place stickers in surprising areas to help customers commit them to memory.
 An example of both would be stickers placed on ceilings above dentists’ chairs to promote a mouthwash, which is a real-world campaign launched by one company.

 Nonprofit organizations can distribute posters, flyers and even door hangers in targeted neighborhoods to encourage online donations for their respective causes.
 Well-designed print marketing materials that stir emotion and fuel response are perfect for motivating donors to contribute toward the improvement of an undesirable situation.